Define filter for use with integral images

 |region 2: x=1, y=3, width = 4, height = 2|

 boxH = integralKernel([1 1 4 2; 1 3 4 2],[1, -1])

 BoundingBoxes— Bounding boxes

-Weights, stored as a vector containing a weight for each bounding box.
+Weights, specified as an M-element numeric vector containing a weight for each bounding box.
 The weights are used to define the coefficients of the filter.

 Coefficients— Filter coefficients

 Filter center, specified as [x,y] coordinates.
 The filter center represents the center of the bounding rectangle.
 It is calculated by halving the dimensions of the rectangle.
 For even dimensional rectangles, the center is placed at subpixel locations.
 Hence, it is rounded up to the next integer.

 For example, for this filter, the center is at [3,3].

 These coordinates are in the kernel space, where the top-left corner is

 (1,1).
 To place the center in a different location, provide the appropriate bounding box